JoseEscobarBendezu/proof-culqi/README.md

 ```

 - dist/ is file for transpile code to javascript
+- postman/ is examples for request on postman.json format
 - src/ is root file for this project
 - serverless.yml document for configuration on serverless
 - tsconfig.json is config for transpile code from typescript

+## Test

+For testing and examples, find postman File and import json file on postam with import menu